 In Green Island, a lot of people use the bus to get to work every day though Green Island is a relatively small village.
 Those that ride the bus are primarily traveling out of town to good jobs in other cities.

-The percentage of adults in Green Island who are college-educated is close to the national average for all communities of 21.84%: 17.81% of the adults in Green Island have a bachelor's degree or advanced degree.
+In terms of college education, Green Island is nearly on par with the US average for all cities of 21.84%: 17.81% of adults 25 and older in Green Island have a bachelor's degree or advanced degree.

 The per capita income in Green Island in 2022 was $34,742, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $138,968 for a family of four.
 However, Green Island contains both very wealthy and poor people as well.